Your evening decides your morning before you ever set an alarm

 | 10:00 to 10:15 pm | Lights out, five minutes of slow breathing | Sleep onset |

 Results after three weeks: Alex tracks sleep quality and morning readiness on a 1 to 10 scale.
-In the first week, compliance is about 70 percent (two nights disrupted by late work and a social dinner).
+In the first week, compliance is about 70 percent, with two nights disrupted by late work and a social dinner.
 By week three, the routine feels more automatic.
-Average self-rated sleep quality rises from 5 to 7.
-Morning readiness improves from 4 to 6.
+Average self-rated sleep quality rises from 5 to 7, and morning readiness from 4 to 6.
 The phone-in-kitchen rule turns out to be the single biggest change.

 Measure, adjust, and improve your routine

 Treat your evening routine as an experiment.
 A sleep diary is one of the most accessible tools.
-Each morning, record what time you got into bed, roughly how long it took to fall asleep, how many times you woke, what time you woke up, subjective sleep quality (1 to 10), and morning readiness (1 to 10).
+Each morning, record what time you got into bed, roughly how long it took to fall asleep, how many times you woke, what time you woke up, your subjective sleep quality from 1 to 10, and your morning readiness from 1 to 10.
 Rough estimates are fine.
 The goal is to spot patterns over two or three weeks, not to capture exact data.

-After a week or two, compare sleep quality on screen-heavy nights versus low-screen nights.
-Look at the difference between nights you followed the routine fully versus partially.
+After a week or two, compare sleep quality on screen-heavy nights against low-screen nights, and on nights you followed the routine fully against nights you followed it partially.
 The pattern almost always points to one or two habits doing most of the work.
-Keep those; drop or swap the rest.
-Resist the urge to overhaul the whole routine based on one bad night.
-Change one element per week, keep everything else constant, and observe.
-Single-variable testing tells you what actually moves your sleep.
+Keep those, and drop or swap the rest.
+Resist the urge to overhaul the whole routine after one bad night.
+Change one element per week, hold everything else constant, and observe.
+Single-variable testing is the only thing that tells you what actually moves your sleep.
 For a deeper approach to analyzing how you spend your time, our guide to time management methods that work includes tracking frameworks.

 Six common mistakes that quietly sabotage the routine